How much do braces cost?

 You should always check what benefits are available with your insurance provider as there are a wide range of health insurance policies available through corporate packages, employers or to individuals.
 For more information, see Vhi Dental Insurance, Dental Healthcare and Insurance Plans

-What is the best age to have braces at?
+What is the best age to have braces?

 Every patient is different so there is no exact answer to this.
-Braces can be done at any age but are definitely easier when you are younger and growing taller.
-It is advantageous to have some baby teeth left as they tend to be bigger than adult teeth and can be used to relieve dental crowding.
-Also, certain braces are better accepted when you are in primary school so 10 to 12 years can be a great age to start.
-Some simple treatment can be done at a younger age (age 8) such as correction of crossbites or narrow/small upper jaws.
+Braces can be fitted at any age, many adults are now seeking orthodontic treatment.
+A good age to start is usually 10 to 12 years of age although some simple treatments can be started at a younger age (age 8) such as correction of crossbites or narrow/small upper jaws.
 This is called interceptive treatment and usually involves a short course of brace treatment to alleviate dental problems and make future treatment easier.
-Your dentist should be able to pick up on this and refer you to an orthodontist or if you have any concerns you can make an appointment with an orthodontist yourself.
-You do not need a referral.
+If your dentist assesses that this treatment will be beneficial, they will refer your child to an orthodontist, or you can make an appointment with an orthodontist yourself, you do not need a referral for private orthodontic treatment.
 To find an orthodontist near you, click here.

 Do I need to have lost my baby teeth to have braces?